Carnatic raga: Types

 Improvisation in raga is the soul of Indian classical music - an essential aspect.
 "Manodharma sangeetham" or "kalpana sangeetham" ("music of imagination") as it is known in Carnatic music, embraces several varieties of improvisation.

 Raga Alapana

 An alapana, sometimes also called ragam, is the exposition of a raga or tone - a slow improvisation with no rhythm, where the raga acts as the basis of embellishment.
-In performing alapana, performers consider each raga as an object that has beginnings and endings and consists somehow of sequences of thought.
+In performing alapana, performers consider each raga as an object that has beginnings and endings and consists of sequences of thought.

 The performer will explore the ragam and touch on its various nuances, singing in the lower octaves first, then gradually moving up to higher octaves, while giving a hint of the song to be performed.

 Niraval

-Niraval, usually performed by the more advanced performers, consists of singing one or two lines of a song repeatedly, but with a series of melodic improvised elaborations.
-The lines are then also played at different levels of speed which can include double speed, triple speed, quadruple speed and even sextuple speed.
+Niraval, usually performed by more advanced performers, consists of singing one or two lines of a song repeatedly, but with a series of melodic improvised elaborations.
+The lines are then also played at different levels of speed which can include double, triple, quadruple and even sextuple speed.